-Mix the flour, sugar, salt and baking powder together in a mixing bowl for about 30 seconds on slow speed.
+Place the flour, sugar, salt, and baking powder in a large bowl and mix on slow speed until well blended.

-In another bowl, mix together the eggs, milk, and vanilla with a fork until very well blended.
-It is always best to have these cold ingredients come to room temperature, but I have made this cake last minute, with cool ingredients, and it has worked.
+In another bowl, mix together the eggs, milk, and vanilla with a fork until well blended.

-Pour batter into two greased and floured cake pans.
+Pour batter into prepared cake pans.
 Bake for about 25 minutes on the middle oven rack.
-When done, the cakes should be golden in color and a knife poked into the center of the cake should come out clean.
+When done, the cakes should be golden in color and a knife poked into the center should come out clean.

 Remove cake pans from the oven.
-Let cool on a rack for ten minutes.
-To easily release the cakes from their pans, use a knife to loosen the edges of the cakes from the perimeter of the pans first and then flip the cake pans onto a rack.
+Let cool on a wire rack for ten minutes.
+To easily release the cakes from their pans, use a knife to loosen the edges and then flip the pans onto a rack.
 The cakes must be completely cooled before frosting.

 1 8-ounce bar cream cheese, softened